 - Failure to keep a lookout, especially at night

-Police are often too busy to conduct thorough accident investigations, and they may even cut corners on accident reports (such as only listening to the driver’s version of events and not taking a statement from the bicyclist).
-A faulty or incomplete police record can greatly damage your chances of recovery, since North Carolina laws prevent victims from seeking compensation if they are even 1 percent at fault for the accident.
+Police are often too busy to conduct thorough bike accident investigations, and they may even cut corners on accident reports (such as only listening to the driver’s version of events and not taking a statement from the bicyclist).
+A faulty or incomplete police record can greatly damage your chances of recovery, since North Carolina laws prevent victims from seeking compensation if they are even 1% at fault for the accident.

-When you hire our team, we conduct on our own thorough and independent investigation.
+When you hire our team, we conduct our own thorough and independent investigation.
 We will work to correct or challenge incorrect accident reports and will strongly refute the at-fault driver’s claims that you shared any blame for what happened to you.